Medicare Prescription Drug Plans may have these coverage rules:

 - Step therapy: You must try one or more similar, lower cost drugs before the plan will cover the prescribed drug.

 If you or your prescriber believe that one of these coverage rules should be waived, you can ask your plan for an exception.
+Get your plan's contact information from a Personalized Search (under General Search), or search by plan name.

 Part D vaccine coverage